 Amma was so glad to hear his prayer for peace and forgiveness.
 When Amma asked him what made him choose a life of social work, he said, “My mother was the inspiration behind this.
 My childhood days were dark and terrifying.
 When I was six years old, I watched with my own eyes as my peace-loving father was brutally murdered by terrorists.
 My life was shattered.
 I was filled with hatred, and all I wanted was revenge.

-When I grew up, people tried to get me to join different terrorist outfits to avenge my father’s death.
+When I grew up, people tried to get me to join different terrorist groups to avenge my father’s death.
 But the seeds of forgiveness sown by my mother had borne fruit, and I refused.
-I gave some of the youngsters the same advice that my mother had given me.
+I gave them the same advice my mother had given me.
 This changed the hearts of many people who have since joined me in serving others.”

-It is thus, through the influence she has on her child, that a mother influences the future of the world.
+It is through the influence she has on her child that a mother influences the future of the world.
 A woman who has awakened her innate motherhood brings heaven to earth wherever she is.
 Only women can create a peaceful, happy world.
-And so it is that the one who rocks the cradle of the babe is the one who holds up the lamp, shedding light upon the world.
+And so it is that the one who rocks the cradle is the one who holds the lamp, shedding light on the world.

-At the end of her speech, Amma met “young leaders” from many countries where conflict is a daily reality.
+At the end of her speech, Amma met ‘young leaders’ from many countries where conflict is a daily reality.
 They were from countries such as Afghanistan, Iraq, Iran, Pakistan, India, Sri Lanka, Tibet, Nepal, Cambodia, Laos, Taiwan, South Africa, Nigeria, Mexico, Israel and Palestine.
 Amma praised their spiritual inclinations and their desire to help foster peace in their countries.
-She advised them to remember that human effort alone is not enough for their endeavors.
-That without Divine Grace their plans will not come to fruition.
+She advised them to remember that human effort alone is not enough for their endeavors; without Divine Grace their plans will not come to fruition.

-A famous actress asked Amma: What is the purpose of Divine Motherhood?”
+A famous actress asked Amma what was the purpose of Divine Motherhood.

-It should be the goal of every woman to become such a force and, thus, shed light upon the world.
+It should be the goal of every woman to become such a force and shed light upon the world.
 The power of motherhood is the unique privilege of women.
 This is something we should never forget.